jangelsb/git-plus-alfred-workflow/docs.md

   - `[input]` and `[input_snake_case]` for user input.
   - `[parent]` and `[parent~n]` to reference parent commands in the hierarchy.
 - **Reloading**: Refresh workflows dynamically using `[reload]` and `[reload~n]`.
-- **Visual Customization**: Optional icons and subtitles for better UI experience.
+- **Visual Customization**: Optional icons and subtitles for better UI experiences.
-- **Nested Commands**: Build complex workflows with subcommands referencing parent contexts.
+- **Nested Commands**: Build complex workflows with subcommands where you can reference parent commands in your bash commands.

 ---